THE LEGEND'S DAUGHTER

 "In these times of disconnection, David Kranes lassoes us with the delicate tether of his multiple gifts and brings us home . . . a storyteller and an elegant craftsman."

 "Kranes uses language like a knife and the worlds in his stories come off the page.
 We haven’t seen this Idaho before.
 I’m thrilled to have these stories, every one of them provocative, riveting, and robust."

 “There’s something to be said about a writer whose style is easily recognized, whose voice stands out, whose stories are readily identified.
 What’s remarkable about David Kranes’s writing and these stories, though, is that each story stands out on its own merit, while every story is well crafted and conceived.
 Nothing one-dimensional about his people, nothing one dimensional about his prose, either.”

-“David Kranes has given us ten stories, entirely various, often splendid, sometimes hilarious, or heartbreaking, about contemporary settlers who migrate into hideout enclaves they find in the river valleys of central Idaho.
-They’re seeking varieties of emotional connection to nature and/or one another, and to sources of pride.
-Our luck in the West continues.
-We keep getting these terrific books.”
+“David Kranes has given us ten stories, entirely various, often splendid, sometimes hilarious, or heartbreaking, about contemporary settlers who migrate into hideout enclaves they find in the river valleys of central Idaho."

 —WILLIAM KITTREDGE, author of Hole in the Sky and The Willow Field

 “Kranes, a highly-heralded and accomplished playwright, holds the stylus over his unruly characters, each with their varied attributes, and allows them to reach and gather their own filaments and settle there in Idaho…or recognize their deficiencies and flee.
 He does this mostly through dialogue.
 Rich.
 Raw.
 Real words spoken with no hesitation from vulnerable people.”